A national day to encourage LGBTQ+ leaders to run for office.

 Ready to run?
 Sign up to receive more information about the process – including your first virtual training!

-Learn about and register for our three-day intensive Candidate & Campaign Trainings!
+Learn about and register for our Leadership Summits and intensive Candidate & Campaign Trainings here!

-LGBTQ Victory Institute works to achieve and sustain global equality through leadership development, training, and convening to increase the number, expand the diversity, and ensure the success of openly LGBTQ elected and appointed officials at all levels of government.
+LGBTQ+ Victory Institute works to achieve and sustain global equality through leadership development, training, and convening to increase the number, expand the diversity, and ensure the success of out LGBTQ+ elected and appointed officials at all levels of government.